18F/eng-hiring/_pages/interviews/engineer.md

 Help guide the candidate to the right line of thinking, don’t allow them to get too bogged down in the wrong line of thinking, help them get back on track.

 ### "Imagine you’re designing software to run elevators and talk through a high level design.
-How would accommodating different building types change your design?""
+How would accommodating different building types change your design?"

 #### Follow-ups